Afanasy Beloborodov: World War II

 On 12 July 1941, Beloborodov was made commander of the 78th Rifle Division.
 In October he and his division arrived at the Western Front as part of the 16th Army.
 The division's actions in the Battle of Moscow were recognized in November 1941, and the division was honored with the Guards designation and renamed the 9th Guards Rifle Division.
 Beloborodov was subsequently promoted to the rank of Major-General.

 The following spring and summer the 9th Guards Rifle Division, under the commanded of Beloborodov, carried out successful combat operations in the Southwestern Front at the Seversky Donets.

 Later that year, Beloborodov was put in charge of the 5th Guards Rifle Corps.
 They successfully destroyed the enemy’s defense in Velikiye Luki during the operation of the Kalinin Front.

 In August 1943, Beloborodov was made commander of the 2nd Guards Rifle Corps.
 Under his leadership the troops enjoyed success in combat near Smolensk.

 On 22 May 1944 he was placed in command of the 43rd Army, which soon engaged in the Operation Bagration and the Vitebsk–Orsha Offensive.
 On 26 June they expelled German forced from Vitebsk and then went with the Šiauliai Offensive.

-He then pursued the Baltic Offensive while forcing Germans into the Courland Pocket, after which his men participated in the Battle of Königsberg before taking out the remainder of the 2nd Germany Army near the Vistula.
+Then he pursued the Baltic Offensive while forcing Germans into the Courland Pocket, after which his men participated in the Battle of Königsberg before taking out the remainder of the 2nd Germany Army near the Vistula.

 Promoted to colonel general on 5 May 1945, in June 1945 he was transferred to the Far East and appointed commander of the 1st Red Banner Army.

 After the start of the Soviet–Japanese War in August, his army was assigned to participate in the Harbin-Kirin operation.
 His troops broke through three lines of defense and advanced hundreds of kilometers through mountainous terrain to take control of Mudanjiang and Harbin, doing so with relatively few casualties.

 Postwar

 Beloborodov remained in command of the 1st Red Banner Army until 1946, after which he stayed in the military and held numerous senior posts, including commander of the 39th Army.

 In 1963 he was promoted to the rank of army general and became the commander of the Moscow Military District.

 In 1966 he was badly injured in a car accident, and his long-term injuries resulted him requesting to be dismissed from command of the district.

 He died on 1 September 1990 and was buried in the Lenino-Snegiri Military Cemetery.